Cooling force on ions in a magnetized electron plasma: Cooling force for a Maxwellian ion distribution

+With the theoretical formalism presented above, we now compare the cooling forces on the ions resulting from our analytical approach, Eq.~\eqref{eq:a18a} with available experimental data.

 Measurements of the cooling forces have been performed at several storage rings, like e.g. at the ESR at GSI \cite{win96,wink96,win97}.
 In these experiments a so-called cooling force is extracted, which can be viewed as a stopping force averaged over the ion distribution in the beam and the electron distribution.
 As an example we focus on the measurements of longitudinal cooling forces for different fully stripped heavy ions as conducted at the electron cooler of the ESR storage ring.
 Two different methods have been used here to determine the cooling force.
 At low ion velocities the cooling force is extracted from the equilibrium between cooling and longitudinal heating with rf noise.
 At high relative velocities between the rest frames of the beams the cooling force is deduced from the momentum drift of the ion beam after a rapid change of the electron energy.
-Details of these methods are given in \cite{win96,wink96}.
-The measured cooling forces are shown in Figs.~\ref{fig:2} and \ref{fig:3} (filled circles).
+Details of these methods as well as the experimental conditions and observations are given in Refs.~\cite{win96,wink96,win97}.
+The measured cooling forces are shown in Fig.~\ref{fig:2} (filled circles) for various fully stripped ions.

-The electron beam in these experiments has a density of $n_e \simeq 10^6$ cm$^{-3}$ and can be described by an anisotropic velocity distribution \eqref{eq:a17} with $T_{\perp}= m v_{\mathrm{th} \perp}^2 \simeq 0.11$ eV and $T_{\parallel}= mv_{\mathrm{th}\parallel}^2 \simeq 0.1$ meV.
-As the ion beam had a radial position some mm off the electron beam axis in these experiments, an additional transverse cyclotron velocity $v_{c}$ of the electrons has to be taken into account, see \cite{win97} for details.
-The velocity distribution relevant for the averaging in Eq.~\eqref{eq:a16} is thus given by Eq.~\eqref{eq:a17}, where $v_{c}\simeq v_{\mathrm{th}\perp}$ in the present case.
+The electron beam in these experiments has a density of $n_e \simeq 10^6$ cm$^{-3}$ and can be described by an anisotropic velocity distribution \eqref{eq:a17} with $T_{\perp}= m v_{\mathrm{th} \perp}^2 \simeq 0.11$ eV and $T_{\parallel}= mv_{\mathrm{th}\parallel}^2 \simeq 0.1$ meV as inferred from corresponding measurements.
 The strength of the magnetic guiding field was $B=0.1$ T. The measured longitudinal cooling force represents an average over the stopping forces on individual ions.
-For a comparison with the theoretical model \eqref{eq:a18a} the cooling force is thus interpreted as the average $\langle F_\parallel \rangle$ of the component $F_\parallel$ of the stopping force \eqref{eq:a16} parallel to the beam axis (and the magnetic field) over the ion distribution $f_{i} (v_{i\parallel},v_{i\perp})$ in the beam (see also~\cite{beu02,fed06,fedo06}).
+For a comparison with the theoretical model \eqref{eq:a18a} the cooling force is thus interpreted as the average $\langle F_\parallel \rangle$ of the component $F_\parallel$ of the stopping force \eqref{eq:a16} parallel to the beam axis (and the magnetic field) over the ion distribution $f_{i} (v_{i\parallel},v_{i\perp})$ in the beam (see also Refs.~\cite{fedot06,fedo06,fed06,beu02}).